yana-safonova/PatchWorkPlot/README.md

 ### Optional parameters
 `--aligner NAME`: the name of a tool used for pairwise alignment sequences. `lastz` (LASTZ), `yass` (YASS), `minimap2` (minimap2), `mashmap` (mashmap) options are available.
 Default: `lastz`.
 Custom aligner option is described in paragraph `Usage` further.

-`--minimap2-params "PARAMS"`: default minimap2 parameters are set as `--secondary=yes -P -k 10 -w 5 --no-long-join -r 100 -g 50`.
+`--minimap2-params "PARAMS"`: default minimap2 parameters are set as "`--secondary=yes -P -k 10 -w 5 --no-long-join -r 100 -g 50`".
 Custom minimiap2 parameters can be set with this argument.

-`--mashmap-params "PARAMS"`: default mashmap parameters are set as `--pi 70` `--cmap NAME`: the name of a coloring map used for visualization of alignments.
+`--mashmap-params "PARAMS"`: default mashmap parameters are set as "`--pi 70`".

+`--cmap NAME`: the name of a coloring map used for visualization of alignments.
 The minimum and maximum values of percent identity thresholds (`min-pi` and `max-pi`) will be used to determine the color of the alignment:
 - Alignments with percent identity below `min-pi` will be shown using the leftmost color in the coloring cmap.
 - Alignments with percent identity above `max-pi` will be shown using the rightmost color in the coloring map.